ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/src/core/DEPRECATION_TOMBSTONE.md

 *   **Original Purpose**: Temporary artifact for tracking documentation updates.
 *   **Superseded By**: No direct replacement; information integrated into other documentation.

+### 8. `TriadicReciprocityCheck` & Continuous Reversal Matrices
+*   **Original Purpose**: Continuously verified $M_{ca} M_{bc} M_{ab} \approx I$ and dynamically learned the Gyroid boundary spatial reversal matrix.
+*   **Superseded By**: `PalindromicRouter` fast-paths and strict geometric anti-symmetry (Anti-Palindromic Gluing).
+    *   Topological rigor replaces empirical continuous bounds, avoiding $O(N^3)$ triadic tracking overhead and nullifying Chern-Simons gasket penalties gracefully.

+### 9. `conversational_web_gui.html`
+*   **Original Purpose**: Initial attempt at a chat interface.
+*   **Superseded By**: `diegetic_terminal.html` (Served directly by `diegetic_backend.py`)
+    *   Fossilized due to Endpoint Mismatch and disconnected architecture preventing full diegetic interaction.

+### 10. `wikipedia_trainer.html`
+*   **Original Purpose**: Visual prototype for ingestion.
+*   **Superseded By**: Direct High-Throughput Ingestion API in `diegetic_backend.py`.
+    *   Fossilized as it lacked active fetch logic to trigger the backbone ingestion cleanly.

 ## Reason for Deletion
 The architecture has fundamentally shifted from discrete modular arithmetic (which is non-differentiable or requires hard approximations) to continuous polynomial functional arithmetic (which is naturally differentiable and topologically richer).
-Sticking to the old prime-based files would cause confusion and import errors.
+Furthermore, with Phase 19 Topological Extensions, we moved from heuristic continuous metrics (like arbitrary triadic checks and unconstrained matrices) to formal topological invariants (Palindromic symmetries, Repunit-CRT probes).
+Sticking to the old prime-based files and unrestricted bounds would cause confusion and import errors while bleeding performance.